RubiconDeFi/rubi-py/rubi/docs/source/index.rst

    **Protocol Disclaimer**
    Please refer to `this <https://docs.rubicon.finance/docs/protocol/rubicon-pools/risks>`_ for information on the risks associated to the Rubicon Protocol.

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`example` section for further information, including how to :ref:`install <installation>` the project.

 Indices and tables